ArnaudPel/CamKifu/roadmap.md

 ## BEFORE PYTHON PUBLISH:

-- make goban smaller or resizable (can't see messages on small screens)
 - make more videos, in different conditions. especially play on the first line, to test limit conditions.

 - CODE REVIEW